Vaillant Boiler F28 Fault Code [Causes & Repair Advice]

-Get help from repair engineers here, they’ll be able to offer help and advice, then fix the error code on your Vaillant boiler.
+Get help from repair engineers here; they’ll be able to offer help and advice, then fix the F28 code on your Vaillant boiler.

 On rare occasions, things such as air in the gas supply can also be to blame.

-There are a few things your engineer is going to check to determine what the cause of the F28 error code being displayed is, and their next steps.
+There are a few things your engineer may check to determine the cause of the F28 boiler fault, and determine the next steps.

-After calling a Gas Safe engineer, it’s most likely they’ll start by checking the gas valve.
-It’s the gas valve that is the root cause of the F28 fault code most of the time.
+After you call a Gas Safe engineer, they’ll most likely start by checking the gas valve.
+It’s the gas valve that is the root cause of the F28 boiler fault code most of the time.

 The wiring on the gas valve connects the valve with the printed circuit board (PCB).
-If the wiring is loose or damaged, it’s not going to communicate correctly with the PCB.
+If the wiring is loose or damaged, the valve can’t communicate correctly with the PCB.

 Put simply, the PCB tells the gas valve when to open and close.
-Without those signals, it’s not going to function correctly; it could be closed even when the PCB is telling it to open, causing a gas supply fault.
+Without those signals, the valve won’t function correctly; it could close even when the PCB is telling it to open, causing a gas supply fault.

-If wiring isn’t beyond repair, you’ll not need a new gas valve, and instead, it’s a quick fix.
+If wiring is repairable, you’ll not need a new gas valve; and fixing wires a quick fix.

 Gas valves are part mechanical and part electrical.
-Like any mechanical parts, they can wear or seize over time.
+And, like any mechanical parts, they can wear or seize over time.

-Typically, gas valves tend to get stuck, rather than wear out.
-That’s going to mean even if it’s trying to open, it might be seized partially shut.
-Again, that’s not going to provide the gas supply needed – your boiler will simply shut down, and display the F28 fault code.
+That said, typically, gas valves tend to get stuck, rather than wear out.
+And when a valve gets partially shut, the boiler won’t receive the required gas supply — this will cause it to simply shut down and display the F28 fault code.

 If the gas valve isn’t ridiculously worn and your engineer can free it, it can be reused.

 As we’ve detailed in our guide to boiler gas valves, you should expect to pay around £300 for a new component.
-That’s going to include parts and labour.
+That includes parts and labour.

 Gas meter regulator faults aren’t as common as valve problems, but they can still occur.

-Your boiler repair engineer is going to need to check the regulator isn’t frozen (only if the meter is located outside), blocked, or faulty.
+Your boiler repair engineer will need to make sure that the regulator isn’t frozen (only if the meter is located outside), blocked, or faulty.

-If it is, this is going to restrict the flow of gas from the meter into your property and mean that gas pressure to your boiler is too low.
+If it is, it will restrict the flow of gas from the meter into your property and reduce the gas pressure to your boiler.

-The boiler will struggle to ignite with low gas pressure, and eventually will lockout as well as displaying the F28 fault code.
+The boiler will struggle to ignite with low gas pressure, and eventually lock out, leaving you with an F28 on the boiler display.

-Like the meter’s regulator, the condensate can get blocked.
-If it does, it’s not going to allow condensed flue gases to escape, and that’s dangerous.
-Your boiler’s fault finding system knows this and is going to immediately lockout the boiler, then display the F28 fault code.
+Like the meter’s regulator, the condensate pipe can get blocked.
+If it does, it won’t allow condensed flue gases to escape, and that’s dangerous.
+Your boiler’s fault finding system knows this and is going to immediately lock out the boiler and alert you with an F28.